dncuadrado/802.11bn-Simulator/README.md

 - **Flexible Traffic Generation:** Supports different traffic types (`'Poisson'`, `'Bursty'`, `'CBR'`) and load configurations.
 - **Detailed Scenario Modeling:** Place APs and STAs in grid-based scenarios with custom wall definitions.
 - **Overhead & Power Calculations:** Uses dedicated functions (`TXpowerCalc` and `OverheadsCalc`) to compute TX power, subcarrier numbers, and overheads.
-- **Multiple Simulation Systems:** Simulate EDCA and CSR systems (with different schedulers) in parallel.
+- **Multiple Simulation Systems:** Simulate EDCA and MAPC systems (with different schedulers) in parallel.
 - **Comprehensive Plotting:** Generate percentile, CDF, and other performance plots using the `MyPlots` class.

 ---